nammoooo/Diversity/README.md

 [Girls in Tech started](https://girlsintech.org/) - A diverse community designed to help enter into and excel in tech.

+[Girls Who Code](https://girlswhocode.com/) - Closing the gender gap in technology, Building the pipeline of future female engineers.

 [Lean In](https://leanin.org/) - Help women come together to learn from each other and achieve their goals.

+[Ladies that UX](https://www.ladiesthatux.com/) - A community of women in UX who support each other, push the UX boundaries, and promote skill and talent.

+[Tech Ladies](https://www.hiretechladies.com/) - Connect with 100,000 Tech Ladies around the world.
+A free job board, and opportunities to learn, grow their careers.